lak1z-azk/Azkili-PC-Assistant/README.md

 For games there is set additional platform tools to be installed.

 If you also want some additional applications.
-The list is provided on the right side.

 Below you can also check the full information about your pc by clicking DXDIAG button.
 If you want to delete applications - easily reach Add/Remove window by one click.

 Update all - updates everything what was installed with this tool.

-Activate Win 10 Pro - added a License key only for Windows 10 Pro version.
-(Didn't checked if working for others.
-Let me know about this if it works or not)

 Add User - easily reach User Account window.